Alaska Department of Fish and Game

 - Publications & Reports

 Western Arctic Caribou Herd Cooperative Management Plan

-— Approved March 25, 2003 by the Western Arctic Herd Working Group - Nome, Alaska
+— Approved November 30, 2011 by the Western Arctic Herd Working Group in Anchorage, Alaska

 The Western Arctic Caribou Herd (WAH) is the largest of 32 identified caribou herds in Alaska.
 People from more than 40 small communities within the range of the herd, and other groups across the state, all use and value the herd.
 The WAH Cooperative Management Plan, revised in 2011, was written by the Western Arctic Caribou Herd Working Group (WG) to outline goals, strategies and management actions for the WAH.
 The purpose of the plan is to work together to ensure the long-term conservation of the WAH and the ecosystem on which it depends to maintain traditional and other uses for the benefit of all people, now and in the future.

 The 2011 WAH Cooperative Management Plan is a revision of the first plan developed by the WG in 2003.
 The revised plan has background information about the herd and 7 plan elements that address cooperation, population management, habitat, regulations, reindeer, knowledge, and education, all in relation to the WAH.

 The WG is a cooperative body, supported by agency staff, that meets regularly to exchange traditional and Western scientific information; to reach consensus on recommendations for research, monitoring, regulation, allocation and enforcement; to support education about the herd; and to foster communication among all who use or value these caribou.
 The WG was formed in 1999 and is represented by subsistence hunters from rural villages, sport hunters, conservationists, hunting guides, reindeer herders, and hunter transporters.
 Each stakeholder has direct interest, knowledge, and concern in the care and management of the WAH.

 Download a pdf of the entire 2011 Management Plan (PDF 2,515 kB).